-Figure 6: Retracting sternohyoid and sternothyroid muscles exposes the thyroid isthmus
+Figure 5: Retracting sternohyoid and sternothyroid muscles to expose the thyroid gland

-Thyroid isthmus

-- The thyroid isthmus overlies the 2nd/3rd tracheal rings - Retract the isthmus superiorly with Langenbeck retractors to expose the trachea (Figure 7) - Only very rarely does the thyroid isthmus need to be doubly clamped, divided, and (suture) ligated, or if small, divided with eletrocautery
+Thyroid isthmus: The thyroid isthmus overlies the $2^{nd}/3^{rd}$ tracheal rings.
+The isthmus should be retracted superiorly to expose the trachea (Figure 6).
+Only very rarely does the thyroid isthmus need to be doubly clamped, divided, and (suture) ligated.